In positive psychology, compassion is seen as a way to relate to the self and a pathway to happiness.

-Compassion Meditation has been proven to reduce symptoms of Post Traumatic Stress Disorder (PTSD), as well as negative symptoms in those with schizophrenia-spectrum disorders.
+Compassion meditation has been proven to reduce symptoms of post-traumatic stress disorder, as well as negative symptoms in those with schizophrenia-spectrum disorders.

 Moreover, by temporarily shifting your attention away from your own challenges and focusing on the suffering of others, it helps put things into perspective.